mezzo-forte-design/geoxp/README.md

 Configuration for experience is meant to set links between positions and related content.

 Each configuration section has a .default child that stores some module working parameters.
-If no default object is provided, geoXp will use its hardcoded default configuration.
+If no default object is provided, GeoXp will use its hardcoded default configuration.

 ## **Geo configuration**